nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

 This article gives an example on how one can easily create relatively complex macro using new pattern matching library.

-We will be creating macro for dataflow programming, with support for some operatings in the `std/sequtils` module (map/filter/each).
+We will be creating macro for dataflow programming, with support for some operations in the `std/sequtils` module (map/filter/each).
 The macro won't be covering all possible combinations and use cases as it would make implementation significantly more complicated.

 ## First step - design DSL

 When writing macro, it is very useful to just write DSL code (as if you already had macro) and what you expect it to generate.
 Decide out *what you want to do* and *how it should look*.
-In our case input could looks roughly like this:
+In our case input could look roughly like this:

 ```nim
 flow lines("/etc/passwd"):